helium/HIP/0040-validator-denylist.md

 Since the majority of Validators in consensus must agree to deny earnings, it is possible that a particular consensus group does not hold enough voting power due to participation in a particular Denylist.
-This would lead to a dishonest hotspot still being able to earn enough to make their falsified coverage financially attractive.
+This would lead to a dishonest Hotspot still being able to earn enough to make their falsified coverage financially attractive.

 ## Deployment Impact